dataprofessor/streamlit-for-llm/content/Lesson-1.md

 The motivation for building generative AI apps can stem from various compelling factors, whether it be to solve work-related real-world problems or to build up an impressive portfolio of projects.
 In either case, a common goal of such effort is to solve real-world problems through the use of AI.

 A generic workflow for building an app involves:
-- Identification of a problem to solve,
+- Identify a problem to solve,
 - Figure out a solution to the problem through the use of AI and
-- Packaging this into an app that consists of a frontend for accepting user input, a backend that takes and processes (_i.e._ it is hear that the generative AI comes into play) the input and finally relaying the final output back to the frontend.
+- Package this into an app that consists of a frontend for accepting user input, a backend that takes and processes (_i.e._ it is hear that the generative AI comes into play) the input and finally relaying the final output back to the frontend.

+As mentioned above, we can use generative AI in the data processing phase where essentially the prompt input is used for generating the LLM response output.
+In the next section, we'll take a look at some example generative AI apps that we can build.

+## 5. Generative AI app ideas